-In order to tell this story forward, I first must go backward.
+In order to tell this story forward,

 It’s the first weekend of June 2015.
 My mother-in-law is terminally ill and I am planning her Celebration of Life party.
 It’s a Friday and I feel like if ever I was going to have a mental meltdown, this is it.

 Most of the day is spent running around, decorating the hall, getting the keg and wine (it was a party) and organizing the team of people who are helping with the event.
 I run home to change before the event starts and I find myself standing in front of our bike shed, with the door open, feeling emotion for the first time all day.
 In the shed sits my bikes, collecting dust, the wheels silent and unmoving.
 I close the shed door and walk upstairs.
 Instead of getting into the shower I discover I’m having a hard time breathing, and suddenly I find myself on all fours, the hardwood floor of our bedroom on my knees.

 Please is a cry for help, it’s a prayer.
 Please don’t let Karen die, please don’t let my business fail while I ignore it, please don’t let my marriage shatter under the weight of this loss.
 Please give me time to ride my bike.
 Please help me feel joy again.